openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

 ## Configuring ThinProvision Volume

 For creating thin-provisioned volume, use thinProvision parameter in storage class.
-It's allowed values are: "yes" and "no".
-If we don't use this parameter by default it's value will be "no" and it will work as thick provisioned volumes.
+Its allowed values are: "yes" and "no".
+If we do not use this parameter by default its value will be "no" and it will work as thick provisioned volumes.

 ```
 apiVersion: storage.k8s.io/v1